 Occasionally, a student may request to change advisors, though they are not changing their major.
-A form for such a request is available in the Dean's Office or online.
+A form for such a request is available online.
 Approval by the "new" faculty advisor, department chair, and Dean is required to effect the change.